evanjh19/Hashtag-Printer/README.md

 Setup
 ------

-You will need to populate the `all_hashtags.txt` file with hashtags that are relevant to your social media account's content. https://best-hashtags.com is a good source for collecting new hashtags.
+You will need to populate the `all_hashtags.txt` file with hashtags that are relevant to your social media account's content.
+Hashtags in the `all_hashtags.txt` file must be added in the format of [hashtag]+[space]. https://best-hashtags.com is a good source for collecting new hashtags.
 The `recent_hashtags.txt` can remain empty.
 Alternatively, this file can be populated with hashtags that you would like to exclude from your next post.

 Usage
 ------